 timestamp\timeout Number of minutes that can elapse before sudo will ask for a passwd again.
 The timeout may include a fractional component if minute granularity is insufficient, for example 2.5.
 The default is 5.
 Set this to 0 to always prompt for a password.
-If set to a value less than 0 the user's time stamp will never expire.
+If set to a value less than 0 the user's time stamp will not expire until the system is rebooted.
 This can be used to allow users to create or delete their own time stamps via "sudo -v" and "sudo -k" respectively.